nTh0rn/nth0rn.github.io/content/articles/diagonal_traversal.md

  8 6
   9
 ```
-What we want to do is walk this diamond left-to-right starting at the top.
-That means the order of cells visited when traversing would be:
+What we want to do is traverse this diamond from left-to-right starting at the top row, wrapping back to the left at the end of each row.
 ```
 1 -> 4 -> 2 -> 7 -> 5 -> 3 -> 8 -> 6 -> 9
 ```
-This means our expected output of traversing this matrix would be ```"142753869"```.
+This means the diagonally traversed output of this matrix is ```142753869```.

-Now let's rewrite the original matrix, except we'll replace the contents of each cell with its x and y corrdinate in the form ```xy```.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let's rewrite the original matrix, except we'll replace the contents of each cell with its x and y coordinate in the form $xy$,
 ```
 00 10 20
 01 11 21
 02 12 22
 ```
-Now let's turn this into a diamond.
+Let's turn this into a diamond by rotating it 45 degrees counter-clockwise,
 ```
     00
   01  10